 Consumer information may be found in the College Catalog and through direct distribution to each individual.
 You have the right to receive this information in paper copy.
-Contact the office of the Vice President of Academic Affairs to receive paper copies of any of the information listed below.
+Contact the office of the President to receive paper copies of any of the information listed below.

 On March 7, 2013, President Obama signed the Violence Against Women Reauthorization Act of 2013 (VAWA) (Pub.
 Law 113-4) which, among other provisions, amedned section 485(f) of the Higher Education Act of 1965, as amended (HEA), otherwise known as the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (Clery Act).
 VAWA amended the Clery Act to require institutions to compile statistics for incidents of domestic violence, dating violence, sexual assault, and stalking and to include certain policies, procedures, and programs pertaining to these incidents in their annual security reports (ASRs).